How to Deal with Difficult Housemates

 The spoilt brat

-Money is no object in their world, so they also love to have the heating on full blast in winter and streaming all the latest Netflix shows without a care for your spiking internet bill.
-If this an issue in your household, check out UniHomes so you don’t have to worry about fluctuating bills.
+Money is no object in their world, so they also love to have the heating on full blast in winter and stream all the latest Netflix shows without a care for your spiking internet bill.
+If this is an issue in your household, check out UniHomes' all-inclusive utilities packages so you don’t have to worry about fluctuating bills.

 So, how do you silence this self-obsessed housemate?
-You could try befriending them so their extra cash comes in handy when you need bailing out of your Pot Noodle marathon...
-And as for the ‘gap yah… we’re sure you’ll soon be able to finish their sentences – they’ll soon get the hint.
+You could try befriending them so their extra cash comes in handy when you need to bail yourself out of your Pot Noodle marathon...
+And as for the ‘gap yah'… we’re sure you’ll soon be able to finish their sentences – and they’ll soon get the hint.

 The slob